MuSAELab/AUDDT/README.md

 # AUDiT: An Open Benchmark Toolkit for Audio Deepfake Detection
 AUDiT is a toolkit that allows to easily benchmark pretrained audio deepfake detection models on a wide variety of publicly available audio deepfake datasets.
-The current version includes 27 datasets as of Jan 2025.
+The current version includes 27 datasets.

 ## Start Benchmarking
 Follow the steps below to benchmark your pre-trained deepfake detector: